Az-Net/Flipper-Online/README.md

 | F |Max| * |

 ## The Combat Matrix

-When cells are interacting, their values are copied to a matrix array for pre-processing, and for simultaneously processing multiple interactions per clock cycle.
+When cells are interacting, their values are copied to a matrix array for pre-processing, and for simultaneously processing multiple interactions across numerous cells per clock cycle.